-Answer–It is a good technique to set some “celebration” points for certain objectives wherein everyone wins when there is achievement.
+Answer – It is a good technique to set some “celebration” points for certain objectives wherein everyone wins when there is an achievement.
 It’s usually best if this is something the team has agreed is appropriate.
 It needs to be something within the power of the department’s management to make happen.
 When in doubt, we encourage you to contact any CT coach or a program steering committee member for clarification and direction.

-Question–How can I learn more about how I can win over participants to the team process?
+Question – How can I learn more about how I can win over participants in the team process?